 Care navigators are people how have received specialist training to give them the skills to correctly direct and refer patients, ensuring they get the service they need faster.

-We believe by making changes to primary care (including GP and Pharmacy Services) and community services we can help people manage their mental health and long term conditions and ensure people have wider range of support from other health and social care professionals through their local practice.
+We believe by making changes to primary care (including GP and Pharmacy Services) and community services, we can help people manage their mental health and long term conditions and ensure GP practices are working more closely together to meet people’s needs.

 - Meeting patients’ needs and helping them get to the right service faster